 Their function and significance varied according to place and time,

-but they have nothing to do with either esoteric cults or modern
+but they have nothing to do with either esoteric cults or any version

 I first came across these strange and often crude figures in 1973,

 while following E.E.
 Evans' pioneering Prehistoric and Early

 For forty years I researched them in the field, in the bowels of

 (where they were hidden out of Christian sight)

 in museums at Drogheda and Athlone, in storehouses in Cardiff and